graphql/graphql-spec/spec/Section 6 -- Execution.md

 is maintained through execution, ensuring that fields appear in the executed response in a stable and predictable order.

+The {CollectFields()} algorithm makes use of the following data types:

+Defer Usage Records are unordered maps representing the usage of a `@defer` directive within a given operation.
+Defer Usages are "abstract" in that they include information about the `@defer` directive from the AST of the GraphQL document.
+A single Defer Usage may be used to create many "concrete" Delivery Groups when a `@defer` is included within a list type.

+Defer Usages contain the following information:

+- {label}: the `label` argument provided by the given `@defer` directive, if any, otherwise {undefined}.
+- {parentDeferUsage}: a Defer Usage corresponding to the `@defer` directive enclosing this `@defer` directive, if any, otherwise {undefined}.

+The {parentDeferUsage} entry is used to build distinct Execution Groups as discussed within the Field Plan Generation section below.

+Field Details Records are unordered maps containing the following entries:

+- {field}: the Field selection.
+- {deferUsage}: the Defer Usage enclosing the selection, if any, otherwise {undefined}.

+A Grouped Field Set is an ordered map of keys to lists of Field Details.
+The keys are the same as that of the response, the alias for the field, if defined, otherwise the field name.

+The {CollectFields()} algorithm returns:

+- {groupedFieldSet}: the Grouped Field Set for the fields in the selection set.
+- {newDeferUsages}: a list of new Defer Usages encountered during this field collection.

 CollectFields(objectType, selectionSet, variableValues, deferUsage, visitedFragments):